New Zealand Travel Guide: Top Destinations and Activities

 Queenstown: The Adventure Capital

-15.png Queenstown, on the South Island, is renowned for its adrenaline-pumping activities and breathtaking scenery.
-Top Activities in Queenstown: Bungee Jumping: Experience the thrill of bungee jumping at the world-famous Kawarau Bridge, the birthplace of commercial bungee jumping.
+Bungee Jumping: Experience the thrill of bungee jumping at the world-famous Kawarau Bridge, the birthplace of commercial bungee jumping.
 For a more intense experience, try the Nevis Bungy, which is the highest in New Zealand at 134 meters.

+Freefall from up to 15,000 feet over Queenstown, taking in the stunning views of mountains, lakes, and rivers.
+It’s an exhilarating way to see the region from a unique vantage point.
 Milford Sound: Take a day trip to this majestic fjord, often described as the "eighth wonder of the world."
 You can enjoy a scenic cruise or a kayaking tour to fully appreciate the towering cliffs, cascading waterfalls, and abundant wildlife.

 8.png